 Council Meetings & Events

-Planning, 20th October 2021 in Fowey Town Hall.
-Open to he public
+Planning, 20th March 2024 in Fowey Town Hall.
+Open to the public

 Please be advised that Fowey Town Council is only a consultee in the planning process, the Planning Authority for Cornwall is Cornwall Council.
 It is Cornwall Council that ultimately makes decisions in the process, often using delegated powers to the officer dealing with the application.
 Anybody wishing to comment on a planning application should do so on the Cornwall Council planning portal and also via email or hard copy to the Town Clerk, Colcerrow Farm, Par, PL24 2RZ or at firstname.lastname@example.org.
 Members of the public are welcome to attend FTC planning meetings and express their views during the part of the meeting that allows public participation.
 It is important to remember, however, that the FTC planning committee can only consider material planning reasons in reaching decisions.
 These material considerations can be found on the Cornwall Council planning portal.